quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part12_The_Most_Famous.md

 :p What does the text say about Pythagoras' personal beliefs and their impact on his school?
 ??x
 The text states that despite having proven the theorem which hinted at the existence of irrational numbers, Pythagoras lived and died believing that all numbers were rational.
-This belief was so strong that after his death, when one of his students, Hippasus, proved that \(\sqrt{2}\) is irrational, other Pythagoreans responded by killing him to prevent this knowledge from spreading.
+This belief was so strong that after his death, when one of his students, Hippasus, proved that $\sqrt{2}$ is irrational, other Pythagoreans responded by killing him to prevent this knowledge from spreading.

 x??

 ---

-#### Proof of Irrationality of \(\sqrt{2}\)
-Background context: The proof of the irrationality of \(\sqrt{2}\) was a significant event in mathematical history.
+#### Proof of Irrationality of $\sqrt{2}$ Background context: The proof of the irrationality of $\sqrt{2}$ was a significant event in mathematical history.
 It challenged the belief that all numbers could be expressed as ratios of integers, leading to the discovery of irrational numbers.

 :p What is the story behind Hippasus' proof and its impact?
 ??x
-The story goes that when Hippasus discovered that \(\sqrt{2}\) is irrational, the other Pythagoreans were so horrified by this revelation that they killed him.
+The story goes that when Hippasus discovered that $\sqrt{2}$ is irrational, the other Pythagoreans were so horrified by this revelation that they killed him.
 They made a pact to never reveal his discovery, believing it would shatter their belief in a rational universe.
-However, history has proven them wrong as the proof of \(\sqrt{2}\)'s irrationality became widely known and is now one of the most famous proofs.
+However, history has proven them wrong as the proof of $\sqrt{2}$'s irrationality became widely known and is now one of the most famous proofs.

 x??

 ---

 #### Proof by Contradiction
-Background context: The Pythagoreans' method for proving the theorem involved using contradiction, specifically by comparing two configurations to show that \(a^2 + b^2 = c^2\).
-Similarly, Hippasus used a proof by contradiction to prove \(\sqrt{2}\) is irrational.
+Background context: The Pythagoreans' method for proving the theorem involved using contradiction, specifically by comparing two configurations to show that $a^2 + b^2 = c^2 $.
+Similarly, Hippasus used a proof by contradiction to prove $\sqrt{2}$ is irrational.

 :p What was the core logic of Hippasus' proof?
 ??x
-Hippasus proved that \(\sqrt{2}\) is irrational using proof by contradiction.
-He assumed \(\sqrt{2}\) is rational, meaning it can be expressed as a fraction \(p/q\) in its simplest form where \(p\) and \(q\) are integers with no common factors other than 1.
-By squaring both sides of the equation \(\sqrt{2} = p/q\), he derived that 2 must divide \(p^2\).
-This implies 2 divides \(p\).
-Repeating similar steps, 2 also divides \(q\).
-But this contradicts the initial assumption that \(p\) and \(q\) have no common factors.
-Therefore, \(\sqrt{2}\) cannot be expressed as a ratio of integers, proving it is irrational.
+Hippasus proved that $\sqrt{2}$ is irrational using proof by contradiction.
+He assumed $\sqrt{2}$ is rational, meaning it can be expressed as a fraction $p/q$ in its simplest form where $p$ and $q$ are integers with no common factors other than 1.
+By squaring both sides of the equation $\sqrt{2} = p/q$, he derived that 2 must divide $ p^2$.
+This implies 2 divides $ p$.
+Repeating similar steps, 2 also divides $ q$.
+But this contradicts the initial assumption that $ p$and $ q$have no common factors.
+Therefore,$\sqrt{2}$ cannot be expressed as a ratio of integers, proving it is irrational.
 ```java
 // Pseudocode for proof by contradiction
 public class IrrationalProof {